vivian347/MeloMeet/README.md

 # Project Name
-[MeloMeet] is the perfect platform for music lovers.
+MeloMeet is the perfect platform for music lovers.
 One user acting as the host shares a room and everyone else can join the room using a code provided and share their favorite music in synchronization.
 <br/>
 You can check out the deployed site [here](https://melomeet-5rs2.onrender.com/).
 <br/>
-This project was developed by [Vivian Kinyua] and [Mercy Korir].
+This project was developed by Vivian Kinyua and Mercy Korir.
 You can find us on LinkedIn at [Vivian Kinyua](https://www.linkedin.com/in/vivian-kinyua-5289051a0/) and [Mercy Korir](https://www.linkedin.com/in/mercychelangatkorir/)
 <br/>

 ## Installation
-To install [MeloMeet], follow this steps:
+To install MeloMeet, follow this steps:
     1. Clone the repository to your local machine using `git clone https://github.com/vivian347/MeloMeet`
     <br/>
     2. Navigate to the project directory using `cd MeloMeet`